AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ## Appearance

-Here is a full list of methods used to configure the appearance of error bars:
+Here is the full list of methods used to configure the appearance of error bars:

 * {api:anychart.core.utils.Error#valueErrorWidth}valueErrorWidth(){api} sets the width of Y-bars
 * {api:anychart.core.utils.Error#xErrorWidth}xErrorWidth(){api} sets the width of X-bars